tylerswartz/ba_fewd/README.md

 Everytime you create a model and update the fields of the model you need to  migrate the database which basically updates it.
 Use `rake db:migrate`.

+To find other commands that Rake does run `rake -T`.

 <strong>Seeds</strong> are used in your database to have 'default data'.
 A common need is a list of countries in the world.
 We use seeds to fill our database with default data.
 Add the data to the seeds.rb file and then run `rake db:seed`.

 Code to use models in controllers: